-3 exhibits per county; one per level.
+State Fair Entry: 3 exhibits per county, 1 per level

-All posters, notebooks, and display boards must include a reference list indicating where information was obtained, giving credit to the original author, to complete the 4-H member's exhibit.
-This reference list should/might include web site links, people and professionals interviewed, books, magazines, etc. It is recommended this reference list be attached to the back of a poster or display board, be the last page of a notebook, or included as part of the display visible to the public.
+Project Check Out: Wednesday, July 3, 2024 4:00pm - 6:00pm 4-H Building All posters, notebooks, and display boards must include a reference list indicating where information was obtained, giving credit to the original author, to complete the 4-H member's exhibit.
+This reference list should/might include website links, people and professionals interviewed, books, magazines, etc. It is recommended this reference list be attached to the back of a poster or display board, be the last page of a notebook, or included as part of the display visible to the public.
 A judge is not to discredit an exhibit for the way references are listed.

 Posters are to be 22"x28" and displayed horizontally and placed in a clear plastic sleeve or covered with clear plastic to protect contents.
-Display boards should be designed to sit on a table using no more than 36" of tabletop space.
-Space should be left in the lower right hand corner to place an exhibit tag provided by Purdue Extension staff.
+Display boards should be designed to sit on a table using no more than 36" tabletop space.
+Space should be left in the lower right-hand corner to place an exhibit tag provided by Purdue Extension staff.